luisdavidgarcia/tracker_rpi_improved/README.md

 ![](fps.png)
 - can be record up to 40 fps at 960 x960 on a Raspiberry Pi 4

-# Can Record Rodents in Various Settings
+# Recording Rodents in Various Settings

 ## Traditional Open-Field/Three Chamber
 ![](open_field.PNG) | ![](three_chamber.PNG)